zijie-tang/Spectrogram_WANGLab/README.md

 ### Open

 - Select a WAVE or MP3 to open (the audio can be multichannel).
-- Display the audio signal and the audio spectrogram (in dB); the horizontal limits of the signal and spectrogram axes will be synchronized, and will stay synchronized if a zoom or pan are applied on any of the axes.
+- Display the audio signal and the audio spectrogram (in dB); the horizontal limits of the signal and spectrogram axes will be synchronized (and will stay synchronized if a zoom or a pan is applied on any of the axes).

 <img src="images/zap_open1.png" width="1000">
 <img src="images/zap_open2.png" width="1000">